OWASP/owasp.github.io/_includes/special_news_content.md

 Training sessions were rotated around the globe to accommodate all time zones, and although it was a virtual training, it was presented live.
 Students could chat with each other and Jim and ask questions in real-time.

-On behalf of the OWASP Foundation,  thank you, Jim, for your continued support throughout the years, specifically in 2022.
+On behalf of the OWASP Foundation,  thank you, Jim, for your continued support throughout the years, especially in 2022.

 Watch for more OWASP Virtual Training courses coming to you in 2023.